kjordahl/Watts-Up--logger/README.txt

-The program will by default assume the most common device name for Linux and OS X platforms, but the serial port device can also be specified with the command line option ~-p~.
+The program will by default assume the most common device name for Linux and OS X platforms, but the serial port device can also be specified with the command line option `-p'.

 The Watts Up?
 Pro uses an FTDI serial to USB adapter internally.
 If the driver is not already installed on your operating system, download